7 Must Haves for Research Based Reading Intervention

 We need to apply the skills we are teaching in isolation to connected text…

 In order for students to begin to generalize their learning and knowledge, we need to be applying knowledge at higher levels.
 This article from Educational Leadership brings into question the efficacy of phonemic awareness and phonics instruction for upper elementary, middle school, and high school level readers.
 And with good reason, how effective these phonics-based programs are for these readers has not been well established.
 The biggest reason is because too often we are targeting phonemic awareness and phonics instruction as a stand alone solution, this just DOES NOT work for many students, especially our older students.
-So what we need to do is making sure we are applying and connecting the concepts to real reading and real writing, these contrived passages we see all too often aren’t doing anyone (especially our older readers) any good.
+So what we need to do is make sure we are applying and connecting the concepts to real reading and real writing, these contrived passages we see all too often aren’t doing anyone (especially our older readers) any good.

 We need to analyze the term “research-based”…